“Cancer was a piece of cake,” Virginia Harrod says. “It was the lymphedema that almost killed me.”

 It’s impossible to think about chemotherapy as a treatment for breast cancer without concurrently thinking:

 The treatment should not be worse than the disease

-Continue reading “Choosing mastectomy as breast cancer treatment”
+Continue reading “The role of chemotherapy in breast cancer treatment”

 The most common forms of breast cancer are hormone-receptor positive (estrogen and/or progesterone).
 The goal of endocrine (hormonal) therapy is to reduce the amount of estrogen available to those cancer cells.